Azure Virtual Network frequently asked questions (FAQ)

 An Azure Virtual Network (VNet) is a representation of your own network in the cloud.
 It is a logical isolation of the Azure cloud dedicated to your subscription.
 You can use VNets to provision and manage virtual private networks (VPNs) in Azure and, optionally, link the VNets with other VNets in Azure, or with your on-premises IT infrastructure to create hybrid or cross-premises solutions.
 Each VNet you create has its own CIDR block and can be linked to other VNets and on-premises networks as long as the CIDR blocks do not overlap.
 You also have control of DNS server settings for VNets, and segmentation of the VNet into subnets.

 Use VNets to:

-- Create a dedicated private cloud-only VNet Sometimes you don't require a cross-premises configuration for your solution.
+Create a dedicated private cloud-only VNet.
+Sometimes you don't require a cross-premises configuration for your solution.
 When you create a VNet, your services and VMs within your VNet can communicate directly and securely with each other in the cloud.
-This keeps traffic securely within the VNet, but still allows you to configure endpoint connections for the VMs and services that require Internet communication as part of your solution.
+You can still configure endpoint connections for the VMs and services that require Internet communication, as part of your solution.

 How do I get started?

 Visit the Virtual network documentation to get started.
 This content provides overview and deployment information for all of the VNet features.

 Yes.
 You can use a VNet without connecting it to your premises.
 For example, you could run Microsoft Windows Server Active Directory domain controllers and SharePoint farms solely in an Azure VNet.

 Can I perform WAN optimization between VNets or a VNet and my on-premises data center?

 Yes.
 You can deploy a WAN optimization network virtual appliance from several vendors through the Azure Marketplace.

 What tools do I use to create a VNet?